--Share own ideas and opinions out interrupting learn from them Spelling - You will get spelling each week to learn and can practise them at home using the look, cover, say, write and check method.
+Spelling - You will get spelling each week to learn and can practise them at home using the look, cover, say, write and check method.
 The spellings will include all of the words that the children should know by the end of Year 4.
 Number Facts - to link into our 'Teaching for Mastery' approach, children will be asked to practice multiplication and division facts.
-These will be set on a weekly basis and may be paper or online based activities, such as Times Table Rock Stars, Please see our 'No Nonsense Number Fact' booklet which identifies the key facts children will be focusing on each half term.
-The booklet can be found on our school website.
+These will be set on a weekly basis and may be paper or online based activities, such as Times Table Rock Stars.
+Please see our 'No Nonsense Number Fact' booklet which identifies the key facts children will be focusing on each half term.
+The booklet can be found on our school website. \$2.

 Times Tables Focus By the end of Year 4, children should know and be able to recall all of their times tables up to 12 x 12.
-This means they should be able to answer questions such as $3 \times 4$ and $12 \div 4$ quickly and accurately.
+This means they should be able to answer questions such as 3 x 4 and $12 \div 4$ quickly and accurately.
 Homework assignments will focus on these skills during the year.
 Birthdays We are currently suggesting that instead of sharing sweets with class mates on your child's birthday, you would be welcome to donate a book to the class.
-This can be read by the class teacher or your child and is something we think the children will really eniov.
-Parent Helpers If you would like to accompany the class on either a school trip or to come into school and listen to readers, please let the office know and they will be able to provide you with the necessary paperwork which ensures that statutory safety standards are met.
-Thank you. .....
-Behaviour Expectations In Year 4 we encourage good behaviour in many ways... \ Children will be rewarded with individual 'house point' tokens for demonstrating use of the '7 Habits' in and around school.
-Good effort, demonstrating positive attitudes and behaviour will also be rewarded with house points.
-House points are counted at the end of each half term. \Each fortnight two children from each class are selected to receive a special certificate in our 'Celebration Assembly.'
-This year our certificates will celebrate use of the '7 Habits.' \The whole class can also earn marbles during the week.
-These are awarded for any wonderful behavior or kindness.
-These are counted on Friday and each marble is worth one minute of 'reward time.'
+This can be read by the class teacher or your child and is something we think the children will really Parent Helpers If you would like to accompany the class on either a school trip or to come into school and listen to readers, please let the office know and they will be able to provide you with the necessary paperwork which ensures that statutory safety standards are met.
+Thank you.
+Thank you for taking the time to read this booklet.
+We hope it may have answered some of the questions you may have about Year 4.
+Please do not hesitate to contact us if you have any further queries and questions.